PierreGode/MMM-Chores/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J2EARPK)

 It provides an admin interface where you can add, edit, and delete tasks.
 You can also set due dates and assign tasks to different persons.
+Tasks may be one-time or recur daily, weekly, monthly, or yearly.
 The module displays the tasks on your MagicMirror, allowing you to keep track of your household chores at a glance.

 The data is stored in `data.json` so it persists across restarts.
 Use the drag handle ("burger" icon) to reorder tasks in the admin UI.
 The